cdeleeuwe/netlify-plugin-submit-sitemap/README.md

 - **DuckDuckGo** is not a supported provider because it currently doesn't offer any manual method where you can enter your sitemap or webpage URLs for indexing; more information can be found [here](https://www.monsterinsights.com/submit-website-to-search-engines/)

-- **Bing** is not supported anymore, since it deprecated anonymous sitemap submission since May 2022